InvoiceShelf/docs/docs/guide/recurring-invoices.md

 ## Server Configuration:

-In order for Crater to automatically create Invoices on a given schedule, you will need to configure your server to run the job every minute.
+In order for InvoiceShelf to automatically create Invoices on a given schedule, you will need to configure your server to run the job every minute.

 #### For Docker:

-Crater includes support for cron with docker on version 5.0.0 by default.
+InvoiceShelf includes support for cron with docker on version 5.0.0 by default.
 If you're updating from a previous version, please take a backup of your database + files and re-run `docker-compose up`.

 #### Other Providers: